Wesztman/brain/README.md

 # Brain (based on [Urchin by Duckyb](https://github.com/duckyb/urchin))

-TODO:
-- Remove top pads and unused tracks.
+TODO
+Prio 1
+- Check that everything is connected.
 - Reorder labels.
-- Make pour outline nicer.
-- Make new tracks nicer.
-- Check that everything is connected.
 - Add standoff mounting holes for acrylic or 3d printed nice!view cover, can we use same mounting pattern Cornes oled acrylic cover?
 Nice!view is 10.5mm high from pcb top side.
+Prio 2
+- Remove top pads and unused tracks.
+- Make new tracks nicer.
-- Bring pad which is outside edge cut in by extending edge cut, do the same on other board.
+- Bring pad which is outside edge cut in by extending edge cut, do the same on other board

 ![PCB Preview](./gallery/main/main-top.png)
 ![PCB Preview](./gallery/main/main-bottom.png)